Russell-S-Harper/COMMON/README.md

 Why 6502 and not, for example, x86?

 * 6502 assembler is very easy and has a large archive of existing functions
-* existing 6502 SWEET16 does the "hard work"
+* existing 6502 SWEET16 already has the “hard work” done
 * interesting to see it run in newer versions of 6502 processors
 * how do you think Bender does what he does? (or the Terminator!)